thijmen38/Earthy-Group2/docs/design.md

 <ins>*Loadcases:*</ins>

 ![Loadcase](img/loadcase1.jpg)
-*Fig: Final approach for structural analysis of the structure*
+*Fig: Load cases for the analysis*
 <div style="text-align: justify">
 The load case for this part of the building is shown in the Figure above, where finish material load of 2 KN/m2 and a safety factor of 1.2 was considered.
 Non vertical loads were applied using mesh loads in Karamba 3D.
 Self-weight of the structure and the design values were taken from the material research as discussed in the section before.
 </div>